databio/pepatac/README.md

 - using HTTPS: `git clone https://github.com/ChangLab/ATACseq.git`

 ## Configuring
 You can either set up environment variables to fit the default configuration, or change the configuration file to fit your environment.
+For the Chang lab, there is a pre-made config file and project template.
+Follow the instructions on the [Chang lab configuration](examples/chang_project) page.

 Option 1: **Default configuration** ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)).
   - Make sure the executable tools (java, samtools, bowtie2, etc.) are in your PATH.